rhok-explorers/frontend/README.md

 ### Install system requirements

-  First of all, install nodejs
+  First of all, install nodejs, then:

     npm install -g grunt grunt-cli